 This is the case to use files to disclose the contents to unspecified large number of applications.
 If you implement by following the below points, it's also comparatively safe file usage method.
-Note that using the MODE_WORLD_READABLE variable to create a public file is deprecated in API Level 17 and later versions, and will trigger a security exception in API Level 24 and later versions; thus file-sharing methods using Content Provider are preferable.
+Note that using the MODE_WORLD_READABLE variable to create a public file is deprecated in API Level 17 and later versions, and will trigger a security exception in API Level 24 and later versions, therefore, the following sample code does not work ;thus file-sharing methods using Content Provider are preferable.